- Ph.D. Candidate. Hispanic Languages and Literatures, University of California, Los Angeles (2018)

 - B.A.
 Spanish, University of California, Berkeley (2013)

-Broadly speaking, I am interested in 20th- and 21st-century Peninsular literature and culture, in particular, the post-Transition Spanish novel.
-My work engages with the interdisciplinary fields of gender studies and masculinities studies in order to explore contemporary literary and cultural representations of masculinity.
+Broadly speaking, I am interested in 20th- and 21st-century Peninsular literature, film, and culture, in particular, Spanish popular cinema of the late-Francoist and Transition periods.
+My work engages with the interdisciplinary fields of gender studies and masculinities studies in order to explore contemporary literary and filmic representations of men and masculinities.

-My dissertation will examine the relationship between masculinities and work in both the literary and filmic production of Spanish authors and filmmakers of the post-Franco period (1975 to the present).
-This investigation will consider the impact of social and economic transformations on the construction and representation of masculinities, specifically, the gendered experience of the national economic crises of the late twentieth and early twenty-first centuries.
-Accordingly, my dissertation will examine work as a site of masculine identity formation, considering the role of larger issues, such as structural unemployment and workplace competition, in this process.
-Within this framework, I am also interested in the complex interactions of Spanish literary and filmic masculinities with other identity markers, such as sexuality, regional affiliation (nation), and class.
+My dissertation will examine the relationship between men, masculinities, and work in both the literary and filmic production of Spanish authors and filmmakers of the late-Francoist and post-Franco periods.
+This investigation will consider the gendered issue of work and men’s experience of the labor market, as well as the impact of such issues on the construction and representation of Spanish masculinities, particularly in the realm of film.
+Accordingly, my dissertation will examine the relationship between work and masculine identity formation, considering the role of larger issues, such as national economic crisis, unemployment, workplace competition, immigration, and rural exodus, in this process.
+Within this framework, I am also interested in the particular interventions of genre, specificially, comedy and the españolada, in filmic representations of Spanish working men.

 - Graduate Research Mentorship (2016-2017); Director: Professor Maite Zubiaurre